- 1.5 hours on-demand video

-Another training on the stock market, but I think this one is better.
-First, it's basic enough to address those Frequently Asked questions about getting started while detailed enough to answer the questions so that you can act on them.
+This training is basic enough to address those Frequently Asked Questions about getting started while detailed enough to answer the questions so that you can act on them.
 Second, it starts with getting your financial house in order to make sure you can sustainably afford to invest.

 When this training refers to “the rest of us,” it is referring to those of us who did not grow up with the habit of investing, the goal of wealth creation, and the experience of legacy.
 This training is for people who are looking to make their first $100,000 not their next million.